kwnetzwelt/piggytracker-frontend/README.md

 ## Configuration

-### src/Config.js
+### src/.DefaultConfig.js

-Please review src/Config.js to setup your environment.
+Please copy this file to src/Config.js and setup your environment there.

 ## Available Scripts